WSLockhart/Anagrams/README.md

 # ANAGRAMS

-A program that plays a solitaire game of *Anagrams*, a fun word game you can play in person with any number of players.
+A program that plays a solitaire game of *Anagrams*, a fun word game you can play in real life with any number of players.

 ## The Game: